Why have a Choreographic Lab?

 Dance Victoria has again engaged celebrated choreographer Wen Wei Wang as Artistic Director to lead a two-week intensive for three emerging choreographers and six pre-professional dancers from July 16 to 28, 2018.
 All positions are paid, plus two apprentice positions.

 Wang will work with three choreographers who will be selected through a proposal process and reviewed by an independent committee.
 The choreographers will create new works on dancers selected through auditions in Vancouver and Victoria.
+There will be a public showing of these new works on Saturday July 28.

 Paula was born in Mexico City.
 At the age of fifteen, she moved to Canada to train with Victoria Academy of Ballet.
 She is currently undergoing her first year of the Post-Secondary Bridge Program at VAB.
 She has taken part in competitions and performances locally and around the province as well as having the opportunity to work with many guest teachers and choreographers.